Hunger strike: Irish hunger strike of 1981

 In 1980, seven Irish Republican prisoners, six from the IRA and one from the Irish National Liberation Army, in the Maze Prison launched a hunger strike as a protest against the revocation by the British Government of a prisoner-of-war-like Special Category Status for paramilitary prisoners in Northern Ireland.
-The strike, led by Brendan Hughes, was called off before any deaths, when the British government seemed to offer to concede their demands; however, the British Government then reneged on the details of the agreement.
+The strike, led by Brendan Hughes, was called off before any deaths, when the British Government seemed to offer to concede their demands; however, the government then reneged on the details of the agreement.
 The prisoners then called another hunger strike the following year.
 This time, instead of many prisoners striking at the same time, the hunger strikers started fasting one after the other in order to maximise publicity over the fate of each one.

-Bobby Sands was the first of ten Irish republican paramilitary prisoners to die after 66 days during the 1981 hunger strike, with Kieran Doherty being the last to die after 71 days.
+Bobby Sands was the first of ten Irish republican paramilitary prisoners to die after 66 days during the 1981 hunger strike, with Mickey Devine being the last to die after 60 days.
 There was widespread sympathy for the hunger strikers from Irish republicans and the broader nationalist community on both sides of the Irish border.
-Sands was elected as an MP for Fermanagh and South Tyrone to the United Kingdom's House of Commons and two other prisoners, Paddy Agnew (who was not a hunger striker) and Kieran Doherty, were elected to Dáil Éireann in the Republic of Ireland by electorates who wished to register their opposition to the British Government's policy.
+Sands was elected as an MP for Fermanagh and South Tyrone to the United Kingdom's House of Commons and two other prisoners, Paddy Agnew (who was not a hunger striker) and Kieran Doherty, were elected to Dáil Éireann in the Republic of Ireland by electorates who wished to register their opposition to British government policies.
 The ten men survived without food for 46 to 73 days, taking only water and salt, before succumbing.
 After the deaths of the men and severe public disorder, the British Government granted partial concessions to the prisoners, and the strike was called off.
 The hunger strikes gave a significant propaganda boost to a previously severely demoralised IRA.

-Gandhi and Bhagat Singh
+Jatin Das, Gandhi, Bhagat Singh

 Mahatma Gandhi was imprisoned in 1908, 1909, 1913, 1917, 1919, 1922, 1930, 1932, 1933, and 1942.
 Because of Gandhi's stature around the world, British authorities were loath to allow him to die in their custody; Gandhi engaged in several famous hunger strikes to protest British rule in India.

-In addition to Gandhi, various others used the hunger strike option during the Indian independence movement, including Jatin Das, who fasted to death, and Bhagat Singh.
-It was only on the 116th day of their fast, on October 5, 1929, that Bhagat Singh and Batukeshwar Dutt gave up their strike (surpassing the 97-day world record for hunger strikes which was set by an Irish revolutionary).
-During this hunger strike that lasted 116 days and ended with the British succumbing to his wishes, he gained much popularity among the common Indians.
-Before the strike his popularity was limited mainly to the Punjab region.
+In addition to Gandhi, various others used the hunger strike option during the Indian independence movement, including Jatin Das, who fasted to death, and Bhagat Singh and Batukeshwar Dutt in 1929.